r-lib/isoband/revdep/cran.md

-Fix issues reported by CRAN and a maintainer change

 ## revdepcheck results

 We checked 14 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages